Consistent Conjectures in Dynamic Matching Markets: Introduction

 \autoref{theorem:consistent-conjectures} suggests a way to define solution concepts for dynamic matching markets with nonempty solution correspondences by focusing attention on conjectures that satisfy consistency.
 We provide two illustrations of this approach in \autoref{sec:solutions}, where we present two such conjectures and their corresponding solution concepts: \emph{continuation-value-respecting} dynamic stability and \soltwo\ \citep{hafalir2008stability}.
 Continuation-value-respecting dynamic stability (henceforth, \solone) is a refinement of dynamic stability \citep{doval2022dynamically}.
-Like the conjectures in the previous paragraph, the conjectures in \solone\ are defined recursively with the solution concept, with agents ruling out continuation matchings that are not \cvr-dynamically stable.
-In contrast to the conjectures in the previous paragraph, \solone\ also places restrictions on the current period matching.
+Like the conjectures in the previous paragraph, the conjectures in \solone\ rule out continuation matchings that are not \cvr\ dynamically stable.
+In contrast to the conjectures in the previous paragraph, \solone\ also places restrictions on the current-period matching.
 In particular, each agent rules out that other contemporaneous agents leave the economy matched to matching partners that are worse than their worst conjectured matching partner.
 That is, each agent's conjectures respect other agents' continuation values as specified by their own conjectures. \Soltwo\ extends the solution concept in \cite{hafalir2008stability}, \emph{sophisticated expectations}, to dynamic matching markets.
 Sophisticated dynamic stability builds on the \emph{rational expectations solution}, a classical solution concept in matching with externalities that does not have consistent conjectures (see \autoref{example:re}).
 Building on the insight of \cite{hafalir2008stability}, the conjectures of sophisticated dynamic stability are iteratively built from those corresponding to rational expectations to ensure their consistency.

 \paragraph{Related Literature} Our paper builds on the literature on two-sided matching with externalities \citep{li1993competitive,sasaki1996two,hafalir2008stability} to contribute to the literature on two-sided dynamic matching markets with irreversible matching \citep{doval2022dynamically,nicolo2023dynamic,nicolo2024dynamic}.